A case study of spatiotemporal forecasting techniques for weather forecasting: Introduction

-Until the 1950s, weather predictions were primarily based on weather charts.
-Meteorologists regularly prepared synoptic weather maps to predict the average climate dynamics after observing these charts.
-In 1922 \cite{nwp1922}, the author proposed a numerical model for weather prediction by formulating a set differential equation for meteorological variables; however, the results presented were poor due to the author's manual solution of the system equations.
-The basic idea behind numerical weather prediction (NWP) is to solve a set of nonlinear PDEs (also known as primitive equations) over the different grid points in latitude and longitude space with known initial conditions.
-Finally, the solutions of the system equations govern the atmospheric evolution \cite{nwp_eqn}.
-The first successful NWP with barotropic vorticity equations was done in \cite{charney}.
-In \cite{kalnay}, authors presented different aspects for better and simplified forecasting by solving approximated equations.
-The approximate models reduced computation costs and enabled researchers to have more control over model resolution.
-However, there are several issues with numerical weather prediction models, some of which are related to the physics of meteorological variables and some of which are technical.
-One fundamental issue with NWP is the uncertainty associated with initial conditions; we know that accurate initial conditions are essential for evolving nonlinear chaotic system states; otherwise, the solution trajectory will be completely different, a phenomenon known as the {\em butterfly effect}.
-Many researchers have incorporated newly observed data and compared it to previous forecasts in order to update model states in such a way that the forecast trajectory remains close to true measurements; this approach is known as data assimilation, and it has been very successful in weather forecasting \cite{kalnay}, \cite{Evensen}.
+Prior to the 1920s, weather forecasts were mainly reliant on weather charts.
+Meteorologists routinely prepared synoptic weather maps to forecast the average climate patterns.
+In 1922 \cite{nwp1922}, the author proposed a numerical model for weather prediction by formulating a set differential equation for climatic variables.
+The basic idea behind numerical weather prediction (NWP) is to solve the set of nonlinear PDEs (also known as primitive equations) over the different grid points in latitude and longitude space with known initial conditions.
+The solutions of these equations govern the atmospheric evolution \cite{nwp_eqn}.
+The first successful NWP with barotropic vorticity equations was presented in \cite{charney}.
+Since then, various methods have been proposed to improve and simplify forecasting by solving approximated equations.
+The approximate models have reduced computation costs and provided more control over model resolution (see, e.g., \cite{kalnay}).
+However, there are several issues with numerical weather prediction models, some related to the physics of meteorological variables and some technical.
+One fundamental issue with NWP is the uncertainty associated with initial conditions.
 Computational resources and computation time are two other significant issues with NWP models.
 Models with high spatial and temporal resolution require a lot of computing power, and current implementation methods take long model run times \cite{issuesNWP}.
 With these issues in mind and the enormous success of data-driven approaches, researchers are now focusing on data-driven weather forecasting methods.
-Some researchers use data-driven approaches for preprocessing and postprocessing, while others have focused exclusively on data-driven techniques for weather forecasting.
+Many researchers have incorporated newly observed data and compared it to previous forecasts in order to update model states in such a way that the forecast trajectory remains close to true measurements; this approach is known as data assimilation, and it has been very successful in weather forecasting \cite{kalnay, Evensen}.
+Nowadays, several researchers employ data-driven approaches for preprocessing and postprocessing, while others have focused exclusively on data-driven techniques for weather forecasting.
+Weather data is typically spatiotemporal, meaning it is collected across the space and time axes.
+Researchers have focused on capturing temporal correlations in state-space-based models for time series forecasting tasks.
+The research community has recently adopted AI-based models to capture spatiotemporal correlations; see, e.g., \cite{qin1, ConvLSTM1, rover, Bai2018AnEE, STConvS2S, Tran2018ACL, tan2023openstl, prednet, phydnet, simvp, tau} and the references therein.
+Research on incorporating spatiotemporal features into state-space-based models has been limited.
+This paper mainly focuses on regional data-driven weather forecasting, which involves forecasting over multiple latitude-longitude points to capture spatiotemporal correlations.
+The goal is to model the joint dynamics of data collected on a spatial grid (lat-lon) over time.
+This work aims to determine the extent to which existing interpretable models (state-space type white box models) can produce meaningful forecasts when spatiotemporal correlations are incorporated, with the following major contributions: \begin{itemize} \item We set out to investigate the idea of including spatiotemporal correlations in different models.